Leber's hereditary optic neuropathy: LHON with demyelinating lesions or LHON Plus

 LHON Plus is a rare variant of the disorder with eye disease together with other conditions.
 Its symptoms include loss of the brain's ability to control the movement of muscles, tremors, and cardiac arrhythmia.
 Many cases of LHON plus have been compared to multiple sclerosis because of the lack of muscular control and the presence of demyelinating lesions in the CNS.
 It is therefore a subtype of MS, according to McDonald's definition.

 Genetics

 Leber hereditary optic neuropathy is a condition related to changes in mitochondrial DNA.
 Although most DNA is packaged in chromosomes within the nucleus, mitochondria have a distinct mitochondrial genome composed of mtDNA.

 Mutations in the MT-ND1, MT-ND4, MT-ND4L, and MT-ND6 genes cause Leber hereditary optic neuropathy.
 These genes code for the NADH dehydrogenase protein involved in the normal mitochondrial function of oxidative phosphorylation.
 Oxidative phosphorylation uses a series of four large multienzyme complexes, all embedded in the inner mitochondrial membrane, to convert oxygen and simple sugars to energy.
 Mutations in any of the genes disrupt this process to cause a variety of syndromes depending on the type of mutation and other factors.
 It remains unclear how these genetic changes cause the death of cells in the optic nerve and lead to the specific features of Leber hereditary optic neuropathy.

+Autosomal recessive pathogenic variants in nuclear-encoded genes of mitochondrial fatty acid synthesis (mtFAS), such as MECR or MCAT, have been associated with LHON-like optic neuropathy.